4d/docs/docs/Views/shields.md

 ![](assets/en/Views/shields.png)

-This function works as follows: Each shield is associated with a property (for example, **Views**, which means the object “is in a view”).
+This function works as follows: Each shield is associated with a property (for example, **Views**, which means the object “is in the current view”).
 When you activate a shield, 4D displays a small icon (shield) in the upper left of each object of the form where the property is applied.

 ![](assets/en/Views/shield.png)